Jose Altuve Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.75 team ERA that ranks second among all league pitching staffs.
+- The Mariners have the second-ranked team ERA across all league pitching staffs (3.72).

-- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (131 total, 1.1 per game).
+- Mariners pitchers combine to give up 131 home runs (1.1 per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.